bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 Earn money by any normal means: hacking, committing crimes, cheating in casino, etc. There is also another way:

-- Follow the guide on round 1, but at the end, do not accept the investment offer.
+- Follow the [advices](./general-advice.md) on round 1, but at the end, do not accept the investment offer.
 - Go public immediately.
 - Sell all your shares immediately.
 - Sell CEO position and start a new corporation.